Why Social Media Managers Should Spend Time on LinkedIn

 Three things set LinkedIn apart from other social media channels:

-Right engagement.
+Meaningful engagement.
 All of this means your time is better spent on LinkedIn to drive organic engagement.
 Quality conversations and content thrive in the LinkedIn feed, driven by member engagement and quality content from brands, publishers, and even members.
 That means on LinkedIn, you can drive awareness, encourage consideration, and even help your company convert prospects to customers.

 Make the Most of Your Time